ImLecus/devstarter/README.md

 Download the package and install the tool by executing `install.sh`.

 ### Templates
-At this moment, devstarter has the following templates:
+At this moment, SDM has the following templates:
 * C
 * C with CMake
 * C++